dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 **Filter by Time Interval** (`timefilter`): Integer, the length of interval, in minutes, to which to filter data.
 Must be between 0 and 60.
 Setting this equal to 0 means no filtering will take place.
 Defaults to 0 (no filtering).
 The function `move2::mt_filter_per_interval` is used for this filtering with the parameter `criterion = first`.

+**Upper Threshold for Movement Speed** (`outlier_thresh`): Numeric, the highest acceptable speed between consecutive locations (units: km/h), for speed-based outlier detection.
+Any location with a leading speed (i.e. speed from last location) above this value will be removed as an outlier.
+Leaving this blank skips the detection and removal of outliers.

 **Bind additional timestamp columns** (`bind_times`): Logical, determines whether to append specific timestamp data (*hour,* *minute,* *second,* *hourmin,* and *yearmonthday*) to the output.
 Default: `TRUE`.

 **Bind time difference** (`bind_timediff`): Logical, determines whether to append a column with *time difference* between consecutive locations, each element giving the time lag to the next location (units: hours).
 Default: `TRUE`.